 I like to think of the competitive nature of the VC industry like the 100-meter dash in the Olympics.
 When Usain bolt won the gold in 2016 for the 100-meter sprint his time was 9.81 seconds.
 The eighth-place finisher came in at 10.06 seconds, a difference of just 0.25 seconds.
 This may seem like a marginal difference, but in the world of track-and-field this is an enormous advantage.
 Similarly, we believe that targeting diverse leadership teams in high-growth technology sectors gives us a marginal advantage and provides us with access to founders and markets that have traditionally been overlooked by the VC industry.

-We are equally excited about our target investment categories — Fintech, Commerce Enablement, Future of Work, and Blockchain-Enabled Technologies.
+We are equally excited about our target investment categories — Fintech, Commerce Enablement, and Future of Work.

 · We expect the need for financial tools and services that provide better usability, transparency, and broader customer access, to continue to grow.

 · Online commerce continues to expand at double digit rates highlighting the need for technology solutions that can keep pace.

 · There’s been a paradigm shift in how people work, driving the need for better productivity and collaboration tools.